headlamp-k8s/headlamp/docs/faq.md

 ### What is Headlamp and who is it for?

-Headlamp is a graphical user interface specifically tailored for simplifying the management of Kubernetes clusters.
+Headlamp is a graphical user interface specifically tailored to simplify the management of Kubernetes clusters.

 ### What Kubernetes flavors or vendors does Headlamp support?

 Headlamp is designed to be vendor-agnostic, supporting a variety of Kubernetes flavors.
-For a comprehensive list of compatible platforms please refer to our [platforms section in the documentation](./platforms.md).
+For a full list of compatible platforms, please refer to our [platforms section in the documentation](./platforms.md).

 ### Is Headlamp a desktop or web application?